LEImDL/PythonValidGen/README.md

   ]
 }
 ````

-An object of fields, each containing only one value, with key being the "name", and the "value".
+- An object of fields, each containing only one value, in which key is the "name" followed by the "value".

 ````json
 {
   "Family Name": "Apelido",